-Spring 2021 Update: The requirements below are the same.
-Because of the ongoing COVID pandemic, we will only be using organizations that can operate remotely.
+Spring 2022 Update: The requirements below are the same.
+Because of the ongoing COVID pandemic, you’re encouraged to work with organizations that can operate remotely.

 Here are a few organizations to investigate.
 Students have successfully worked with some of the ones listed here.

 The key part of this course is practical experience working with an organization trying to solve issues that exist within the Black community.
 You are free to choose what issues you focus on as well as find an organization that is near where you live or work, if possible.
 With that in mind, there are a few ground rules.

 - Should help build power of community people, not just provide service

 - Your regular job generally does not apply, even if it is at a nonprofit.

 - Student teaching does not apply either

 - The organization should be focused toward the Black community (broadly defined): including Dominican and Puerto Rican diaspora

 - Soup kitchens and similar charity work does not count.
 It’s good work, but not meant to empower the community (Look for organizations doing food justice work instead.